 - Before commencing a healthy diet.

-- To reduce or stop cravings and reduce hunger, breaking the physical aspect of food addiction.
+- To reduce or stop cravings and reduce hunger.

 - After slipping off healthy eating habits or after Holiday feasting.